This post may contain affiliate links. Please read our disclosure policy.

 The Ingredients

 • Hoisin + Soy Sauce.
 The sweet, sticky, salty, and umami base for our sauce.
 Think of hoisin as sweet Asian BBQ sauce (YUM!).
-I use low sodium soy sauce to keep the sodium levels lower.
+I use low sodium soy sauce to keep the sodium levels lower, but tamari or coconut aminos can also be used.

 • Sesame Oil.
-A richly nutty and toasty counterpart to the sweetness in our sauce.
+A richly nutty and toasty counterpart to the sweetness in the sauce for these Asian chicken lettuce wraps.
 This one is hard to swap; if you cook Asian food often (or aspire to), you’ll love having it on hand.

 • Ginger + Garlic.
 Twin flavor bombs in Asian cooking.
 Fresh ginger is best but you can swap in one-third the amount of ground ginger in a pinch.